When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Rue

-• Rue Protzer: German jazz composer and guitarist.
+• Rue Protzer: A respected German jazz musician and composer.

 Is the Name Rue Short for Another Name?